Best Whole House Water Filter Melbourne 2026: What to Look For

 Chloramine Reduction Capability

 This is the feature that separates a system designed for Melbourne from a generic product.
-If you live in an area supplied by Greater Western Water, suburbs like Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury, Footscray, and Moonee Ponds, your water is treated with chloramine, not just chlorine.
+If you’re supplied by Greater Western Water – Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury, Footscray, Moonee Ponds – your water is treated with chloramine, not just chlorine.

-Chloramine is significantly harder to remove than chlorine.
-Standard granular activated carbon doesn’t have sufficient contact time to break chloramine down at whole-house flow rates.
-You need a composite carbon block with a tight micron rating (0.5–1 micron) to achieve meaningful chloramine reduction.
+Chloramine is much harder to remove than chlorine: standard granular carbon doesn’t have enough contact time at whole-house flow rates.
+You need a composite carbon block with a tight micron rating (0.5–1 micron).
+Many products marketed as “whole house filters” use granular carbon that leaves chloramine largely untouched, so check the spec sheet.
+For the full picture, see chlorine and chloramine in Melbourne water

 Carbon Type: Granular vs Block vs Composite